uc-cdis/compose-services/README.md

 docker logs -f portal-service
 ```

+### Update tips
+You should of course `git pull` compose-services if you have not done so for a while.
+You also need to `docker-compose pull` new images from Quay--this will not happen automatically.
+If your git pull pulled new commits, and you already have a `Secrets` folder, you may also need to delete your old `Secrets` and rerun `creds_setup.sh` (see [Setting up Credentials](#Setting-up-Credentials)) to recreate it.

 ## Dev Tips

 You can quickly find commonly used commands for compose services in our [cheat sheet](./docs/cheat_sheet.md).